iamtheyammer/data-science-sp25/challenges/c07-monte-carlo-assignment.md

 - What is a range of plausible values, based on the sampling distribution you’ve generated?
-  - I’d say values between 3.13 and 3.16 are plausible, as the distribution looks quite normal.
-There are more estimates higher than lower (more \>3.2 then \<3.1) but the tip of the bell curve is between 3.13 and 3.16.
+  - I’d say values between 3.13 and 3.16 are plausible, as the bulk of the distribution falls between those values.
+There are more estimates higher than lower (more \>3.2 then \<3.1) but the bulk of the points are between 3.13 and 3.16.

 ### **q5** Bootstrap percentile confidence interval